cablelabs/lpwanserver-web-client/TESTING.md

 ## Background Information

-The end-to-end test `e2e/specs/demo.test.js` is coupled with the lpwanserver demo data.
-Because the sqlite3 database is run on the same process as the lpwanserver, the lpwanserver images used in e2e tests need to be built so that the demo data exists in the image.
-You can get that by running `npm run package` in the lpwanserver repository.
-An environment variable is used to let lpwanserver know which database file to use.

-Postgresql also depends on data for the demo.
-That data exists on lpwanserver at `data/demo_baseline`.
-A clone of it is in the web-client at `e2e/data_baseline`.
-That data is coupled with the e2e tests.
-It isn't necessary that they stay the same, but as the demo test will generally follow the demo script, it's probably easiest just to try to keep them in sync.
+The end-to-end test `e2e/specs/demo.test.js` is coupled with the lpwanserver demo.
+The E2E tests depend on a running demo.

 ## System Dependencies